Introduction

 Ascend.io provides a unified platform for data engineering work.
 Grabbing CDC data is made simple in Ascend with just a few clicks:

 Internally, Ascend reads and parses the appropriate change stream provided by the database (for example, using logical replication in Postgres).
 Users can configure these readers (Ascend Connectors) to fetch at a given frequency.
 Ascend will then store the last read checkpoint, pull events occurring after the checkpoint, and then update the last checkpoint.
-As CDC is strictly an incremental dataset, that is, historical data is never mutated, it works perfectly with Ascend’s notion of data partitions.
+As Change Data Capture is strictly an incremental dataset, that is, historical data is never mutated, it works with Ascend’s notion of data partitions.
 Each Ascend partition contains a series of change events, and users can compute in parallel to construct powerful solutions.

-Common CDC Usage Patterns
+Common Change Data Capture Usage Patterns

 Backup

 Most databases only retain change logs for a limited period (typically a few days).
 This practice allows databases to serve basic replication use cases while minimizing storage costs on the database servers.
 ETLing this changelog enables cost-effective retention of the full change stream in cheaper storage tiers, like cloud blob store instead of on disk.
-This archived copy of the full change stream allows for more complex use cases of time-travel across the database and deeper analytics than can be performed on the re-materialized state.
-In Ascend the change stream replications are already stored in the blob store that backs your Ascend deployment.
-These change streams are then fully accessible to enable the more complex use cases below.

-Reconstruction and time-traveling
+Reconstruction and Time-Traveling

 It may sound counter-intuitive: why would we reconstruct a table using CDC event stream, when we could just pull the latest table as-is?